 In 2012, we published guidance on Integrated Biodiversity Impact Assessment - Streamlining AA, SEA and EIA Processes.
 Best Practice Guidance.
-The aim is to inform practitioners, plan/project proponents and consent authorities to integrate SEA, EIA and AA processes and requirements to streamline biodiversity considerations.
+This guidance aims to inform practitioners, plan/project proponents and consent authorities to integrate SEA, EIA and AA processes and requirements to streamline biodiversity considerations.